 The local server software enables the development of such independent IoT systems, belonging to different users, in a single network.
-This feature allows, for example, the organization of simultaneous projects with groups of students in one laboratory or one experimental zone, where students can still do their own laboratory works or training projects.
+This feature allows, for example, the organization of simultaneous projects with groups of students in one laboratory or one experimental zone, where students can still do their own laboratory work or training projects.

-A project on the creation of a network that records environmental parameters is an example of a training project, several implementations of which can be accomplished by students working in parallel and independently of each other.
+The creation of a network that records environmental parameters is an example of a training project, which can be implemented by students working in parallel and independently of each other.